3 simple steps to lose weight as fast as possible. Read now

 Biotin is a water-soluble B vitamin, also known as vitamin B7.

-This vitamin is involved in your body’s glucose and fatty acids production.
+This vitamin is involved in your body’s glucose and fatty acid production.
 It’s also crucial during pregnancy.

-While egg yolks provide an excellent dietary source of biotin, raw egg whites contain an avidin protein.
-Avidin binds to biotin in the small intestine, preventing its absorption.
-Because heat destroys avidin, this is not an issue when the egg has been cooked.
+While egg yolks provide an excellent dietary source of biotin, raw egg whites contain avidin, a protein that binds to biotin in the small intestine, preventing its absorption.
+Heat destroys avidin, so this is not an issue when the egg has been cooked.

 Even if you eat raw eggs, it’s highly unlikely it will lead to actual biotin deficiency.
 For that to happen, you would need to consume large amounts of raw eggs daily.

 Summary: Raw egg whites contain the protein avidin, which may block the absorption of biotin, a water-soluble B vitamin.
-However, it’s unlikely to cause deficiency unless you eat a lot of raw eggs.
+However, it’s unlikely to cause deficiency unless you eat large quantities of raw eggs.

 Raw eggs can be contaminated with bacteria